jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     *`for x in <collection_name> return x `*

     ```
-    for x in ls_node_extended return x
+    for x in ls_node return x
     ```
-    This query will return ALL records in the *`ls_node_extended`* collection.
+    This query will return ALL records in the *`ls_node`* collection.
 In our lab topology you should expect 7 records.

      - Note: after running a query you will need to either comment it out or delete it before running the next query.
 To comment-out use two forward slashes *`//`* as shown in this pic: